-The Federal Work Study program provides employment opportunities for students who have a financial need.
-The financial need is determined from the results of the FAFSA.
+The Federal Work Study program provides employment opportunities for students who have a demonstrated financial need based on the FAFSA..
 Students are paid on an hourly basis; pay will be at least the current federal minimum wage.
 The total amount of aid a student receives from both federal and non-federal sources cannot exceed financial need.
-The \$4,000 Federal Work Study cannot be applied toward initial financial check-in.
+The \$4,000 Federal Work Study cannot be applied toward initial Financial Check-In.